 Members of the Audit Committee may not serve on the audit committees of more than two other public companies without the prior approval of the Board.

-- Board Membership Criteria
+- Board Membership Criteria and Diversity Policy

 - BOARD RESPONSIBILITIES